Powering your home can be as simple or as complicated as you make it. We’re here to make all options clear.

 |State||Energy expenditure/week ($)|

 GreenPower is a government-certified, environmentally responsible energy scheme that allows you to purchase "green electricity" produced from renewable sources and fit it into the system.
 You can purchase different portions of your electricity usage to commit to green electricity (including 100% of it), but this power isn’t directly used to power your home.
 Instead, it is fed into the system.
 The GreenPower program is comparable to the Oxfam Unwrapped purchase-a-goat-for-charity scheme.
-For more information, read here.
+If you'd like to learn more, check out our guide to GreenPower.

 What is South Australia’s Retailer Energy Efficient Scheme?The Retailer Energy Efficiency Scheme (REES) is a South Australia-based initiative to promote homes and businesses to reduce their energy consumption through retailer-based incentives.
 Once retailers reach a particular threshold of energy provision, the government applies requirements on future energy efficient schemes.
 To find out if your current retailer offers any REES options or to find another retailer that does, you can visit the ESCOSA-obliged retailers page.